kevinrodriguez-io/kevinrodriguez-io/README.md

 <h1>Hi 👋, I'm Kevin Rodriguez</h1>
 <h3>I'm a Blockchain Engineer, amateur guitar player, and I'm very passionate about my craft.
 I have more than 10 years in the field of software development.
-I started coding when I was 16 years old, and I've been in love with it ever.</h3>
+I started coding when I was 16 years old, and I've been in love with it ever since.</h3>

 - 💬 Ask me about **react, rust, solana, graphql, react-native, sql**